spiral2k/SimpleTrace/README.md

 ### .step

-insert new step to the log list
+Insert new step to the log list

 ### .end

-End the profiling process end output to console or/and file.
+End the profiling task and output to the console or/and file.

+If writeFile is active SimpleTrace will save the file `SimpleTrace-<name>-<Date.now()>.txt` in the root directory of the project.

 ## Example